Qatar Foundation: Sponsorship

 On 10 December 2010, FC Barcelona announced it had agreed a shirt sponsorship deal worth up to €170 million with Qatar Sports Investments to place Qatar Foundation's name on the front of the team's shirts, ending Barcelona's tradition of not accepting payment for sponsors displayed on its jersey.
 The deal included a clause allowing a switch in sponsor after the first two seasons, so Qatar Airways took over as the main sponsor in July 2013.

 In October 2011, the Wikimedia Foundation announced a plan to work with the Qatar Foundation to support the growth of the Arabic Wikipedia.
 Later, the media reported that the Wikipedia page for the Qatar Foundation was allegedly edited by a public relations associate of the foundation, for which there was "strong, if circumstantial evidence".
 It was claimed by Qatar Foundation in November 2015 that the partnership had culminated in the creation of over 6,000 articles on the Arabic Wikipedia.

+Ties with al-Misnad family

+According to scholarly research, firms belonging to the al-Misnad family, which Chairperson and Co-founder Moza bint Nasser belongs to, "are among the most prominent contractors in the mammoth infrastructural development projects funded by Qatar Foundation".
+While the research clarifies that there is no way to know the basis on which al-Misnad firms win bids for projects funded by Qatar Foundation, it notes that "there is a widespread assumption in the country (Qatar) that these bids are awarded largely because of the Al Misnad’s family ties to Shaikha Moza".